jabbermarky/jabbermarky.github.io/_pages/why-hire.md

 ## I run lean.

 When you hire me, you're not hiring a huge company of people.
 I run with low overhead, so you're not paying indirectly for a lot of people that won't add any value to your product.

-## I build needs-based teams.
+## I build teams based on needs.
-I build virtual teams based on what is needed by the client.
+I build <a href="/effective-outsourcing/" title="Effective Outsourcing">virtual teams</a> based on what is needed by the client.
 Rather than trying to make every product use the same team, I build the team based on the needs of the client.